1. What Masculinity Can’t Confront, It Tries to Control

 What Covert Control Can Look Like In Real Life

 When dominant masculinity norms discourage open conflict, power often shifts into indirect forms of control.
-Rather than addressing disagreements face‑to‑face, dominance is exercised through everyday emotional and relational dynamics—gossip, spreading rumors, damaging reputations, and socially excluding others.
+Rather than addressing disagreements face‑to‑face, dominance is exercised through everyday emotional and relational dynamics—gossip, spreading rumours, damaging reputations, and social exclusion.

 In relationship contexts, covert control can manifest in several interrelated forms: